-Our primary goal at the Benton County Career Technical Center is to provide students with relevant, challenging, and skills-based training.
-We strive to help students learn valuable hands-on skills, gain new knowledge, explore careers, and get prepared for their futures, all in an environment that is welcoming, supportive, and safe.
+The Benton County Career Technical Center is proud to serve students from Ashland Middle-High School and Hickory Flat Attendance Center.
+Our programs are offered to all district students in grades 9-12.
+Our primary goal is to provide students with relevant, challenging, and skills-based training.
+The BCCTC staff strives to help students learn valuable hands-on skills, gain new knowledge, explore careers, and get prepared for their futures, all in an environment that is welcoming, supportive, and safe.
 Our hope is for all students to achieve their highest potential.